 Until few years back, Occupational Health (OH) essentially was one glove fits all – there were hardly any variations from the standard.
-But we now live in the world engulfed by the term D&I and with the advent of Gen Z at workplace in large numbers, the HR and Health professionals employed by the company are modifying their health, wellness and benefits policies.
+But we now live in the world engulfed by the term D&I and with the advent of Gen Z at workplace in large numbers, the HR and Health professionals employed by the company are modifying their health, wellness and benefits policies which are nothing but subsets of OH.

 With more newer employees in offices than in factories today the demography of workers is distinct though overlapping.